Jamaican Bun and Cheese Recipe

 Wet and dry ingredients being mixed in a bowl

-Fold in the mixed peel and soaked raisins, making sure to distribute them within the batter evenly.
+Fold in the mixed peel and soak the raisins, making sure to distribute them within the batter evenly.

 Raisins and citrus peel being mixed into batter with a whisk